 - Students will understand and apply anatomy, physiology, and pathophysiology in the assessment and therapy of critically ill and injured persons.

-- Students will develop skills in rapid assessment, interpretation of data, and therapeutic intervention, and ill or injured persons.
+- Students will develop skills in rapid assessment, interpretation of data, and therapeutic intervention of the ill or injured persons.

-- Students will perform technical skills competently, including Basic Cardiac Life Support, Patient transportation, and communication and documentation.
+- Students will perform technical skills competently, including Basic Cardiac Life Support, patient transportation, communication, and documentation.